cavaughan99/Linear-regression-python/README.md

 # Linear-regression-python
-examples of linear regression in python using ISLR dataset for Chapter 2 exercises
+examples of linear regression in python using ISLR datasets for Chapter 2 exercises